-• Soy: In Latin America, large scale soy farming causes huge social and environmental damage.
-After China, the Netherlands is globally the largest importer of soy produced in Latin America where it serves as cattle feed for the Dutch meat and dairy industry.
-As a result of this, the Dutch government and Dutch companies have a special responsibility.
+Soy: If not managed adequately, large scale soy farming causes huge social and environmental damage in Latin America.
 Clear norms and guidelines are described in the Basel Criteria for Responsible Soy Production, developed by the WWF and Coop Switzerland.
-This is the main existing soy standard and certified soy constitutes about 10% of the traded soy in Europe.
-Companies will find this non-genetically modified soy expensive, because it needs to be farmed and traded, as long as the largest part of the market does not comply with these requirements.
+Companies will find this non-genetically modified soy expensive, because it needs to be farmed and traded separately, as long as the largest part of the market does not comply with these requirements.
 The Basel Criteria are also followed in the globally used ProTerra standard.

-The Roundtable on Responsible Soy Association (RTRS), established by organisations and companies in the soy industry, aims to stimulate 'more responsible' production of soy with less strict requirements.
-However, the RTRS does not focus on sustainable production.
+The Roundtable on Responsible Soy Association (RTRS), established by organisations and companies in the soy industry, aims to stimulate 'more responsible' production of soy but has less strict requirements.
 The RTRS Standard that came into force in June 2010 (and was updated in 2013) recognises the environmental and social problems in the soy chain.